vladislavgribkov/rsschool-cv/cv.md

 * LinkedIn: [linkedin.com/in/vladislav-gribkov-4014a11b9/](https://www.linkedin.com/in/vladislav-gribkov-4014a11b9/)

 ### About me
 * My name is Vladislav.
 I live in Minsk.
 I am 23 years old.
 My main goal is to develop as a front-end developer.
-My qualities are fast learning, organization, activity, communication, hard work, I am not afraid of non-standard sittings, I easily switch between tasks, I like to use new technologies and apply them in practice.
+My qualities are fast learning, organization, activity, communication, hard work, i am not afraid of unusual situations, i easily switch between tasks, i like to use new technologies and apply them in practice.

 ### Skills
 * Java